Former U.S. Attorney inching toward run against Altmire

 While she’s steered clear of reporters, Buchanan hasn’t been absent from the political scene.
 She was in New York recently for the Pennsylvania Society weekend gathering of political insiders, reportedly appearing at an event with big-wig Republicans.
-And Roddey has emerged as a supportive surrogate for Buchanan, defending her decision not to step down as U.S. Attorney when her interest in the race was first disclosed last year and talking up her electoral potential.
+And Roddey has emerged as a supportive surrogate for Buchanan, defending her decision not to step down as san francisco dui attorney when her interest in the race was first disclosed last year and talking up her electoral potential.

 “She has high name-recognition, she’s cleared the real hurdle,” Roddey said.
 “She’s been in the news a great deal over the past four years.
 Voters will definitely recognize her.”